‘If I had to name just one book that sparked off the whole da Vinci craze, this would be it. This is the book that gave me the most food for thought.’

 A known joker, conjuror and illusionist, and a Church-hating heretic - besides being fascinated by what we would call photography, building his own camera obscura - he had the means, opportunity and motive to create this extraordinary work.

 Yet, as both art historians and 'Shroudie' believers never failed to point out, there was nothing that undeniably pointed to Leonardo's involvement in creating history's most superb and successful fake.
 Until now.

-As explained in the new Epilogue and new page of illustrations, the exact match between Leonardo's Salavator Mundi (Saviour of the World), painted towards the end of his life, and the face of the man on the Shroud, finally provides the missing link.
+As explained in the new Epilogue and new page of illustrations, the exact match between Leonardo's Salavator Mundi (Saviour of the World) and the face of the man on the Shroud finally provides the missing link.